The developers behind Freespire 8.0 have decided to focus strongly on and take full advantage of Google’s services with this release.

 - Google News

 On the desktop environments front, you get the latest and greatest Xfce 4.16.
-On top of that, X11, Samba and other system fundamentals including non-UEFI and secure boot systems, was also upgraded.
+On top of that, X11, Samba, and other system fundamentals, including non-UEFI and secure boot systems, were also upgraded.

-You can take a look at Freespire 8.0 official announcements to find out more about it.
+You can look at Freespire 8.0 official announcements to learn more about it.